os-cau/cau-repl/docs/repl.md

 ------------------------------
 ## Managing Breakpoints
 You can add breakpoints to your Groovy code.
 When triggered, they pause its execution and transfer control to the REPL.
-See the [Programming](TODO) section to start using this feature.
+See the [Extending](extending.md#adding-interactive-breakpoints) section to start using this feature.
 Once you have augmented your code with breakpoints, you can manage them in the REPL:

 **List currently triggered breakpoints and disabled patterns**